1. Tend to the needs of you and your family members.

 The most important step after losing a loved one is to tend to the needs of yourself and your family members.
 Losing a loved one is never easy, especially when it occurs through a sudden fatal accident.
-Focusing on relationships and therapy that can provide compassion and support can help ease the mind and help prepare you to handle what comes next after a wrongful death.
+Focusing on relationships and therapy that can provide compassion and support.

 - The plaintiff is a minor under the age of 18